 England - Netherlands

-International friendlies – Follow the Football match between England and Netherlands live with Eurosport.
+Follow the International friendlies live Football match between England and Netherlands with Eurosport.
 The match starts at 20:00 on 29 March 2016.
-Our live coverage lets you follow all the key moments as they happen.

 England pressing late on but it looks like the visitors are going to hold on for the win.